|Location||Oatley, New South Wales|

-Being built around the year 2000, this relatively modern design was built with an original plain concrete driveway.
-An immediate remedy to the bland grey of cement is of course, to spray coat the surface with modern colour.
+This relatively modern design was built around the year 2000 with an original plain concrete driveway.
+An immediate remedy to the bland grey of cement is to spray coat the surface with modern colour.

 There is essentially a two-part process to applying concrete spray coatings.
 First the existing concrete must be prepared, typically stripped back using a chemical etching agent like Acid.